 Learn something new every day More Info... by email

-Petechiae and purpura are both blood disorders.
-Purpura is the term used to describe any purple skin blotch caused by bleeding beneath the skin.
+Petechiae and purpura are similar, but purpura is the term used to describe any purple skin blotch caused by bleeding beneath the skin.
 Petechia is a sub-type of purpura that is normally caused by a physical trauma.
 Very small purple spots on the skin are normally petechiae, where as a purpura may be much larger.

 A person should schedule a doctor's appointment if he or she believes petechiae and purpura are causing the strange markings on his or her skin.
 The doctor will need to run tests to see what is causing the blood vessel issues.
 It is possible for petechiae and purpura to occur together or separately.